eProsima/DDS-Router/docs/rst/use_cases/wan_tcp.rst

     This example presents two routers that enable Internet communication:

     *   *DDS Router Net A*.
-This is the DDS Router that is deployed on *LAN A*.
-This way it is possible for the robot to communicate out-of-the-box with an external DDS Router configured as server.
+        This is the DDS Router that is deployed on *LAN A* and configured as TCP client.
+        This way it is possible for the robot to communicate out-of-the-box with an external DDS Router configured as TCP server.
     *   *DDS Router Net B*.
         It plays the server role in the communication.
         It will expose a public network address to which client DDS Routers connect to establish communication.

+    It is important to mention that there is no correlation between DDS Publisher and Subscriber and TCP client and server.
+    That is, the functionality of the DDS entity is independent of its behavior in TCP communication.
+    Thus, although one DDS Router acts as a TCP client and another as a TCP server, both share information in both directions of communication.

 Prerequisites
 -------------